morganthomas/winning-arguments/winning-arguments.md

 To address the criticism from a less practical and more conceptual angle, I will also attack it at the premise that it is impossible to derive falsehood from truth by the rules of classical logic.
 In the section titled The Law of One, I have laid out a metaphysics based on the premise that all is one, from which I deduce that every statement is true (and false).
 If indeed every statement is true and false, then every inference proceeds from truth to falsehood.
 I think this is a coherent metaphysics -- more coherent, in my opinion, than others I have come across -- and that even as a thought experiment it undermines to some extent the premise that it is impossible to derive falsehood from truth by the rules of classical logic.
 The logical paradoxes themselves, such as the liar paradox and the Russell paradox, also of course undermine this idea.

 From the point of view of defending against the attack that I am currently defending against, the counter-argument I am currently criticizing is potentially self-defeating.
 The attack on classical logic that I am currently defending against advances the point of view that it is possible to derive falsehoods from truth by means of classical logic, and the Russell paradox and the liar paradox are among the examples demonstrating this phenomenon.
 Therefore an objection to my defense which is based on the premise that the rules of classical logic can't take us from truth to falsehood is potentially self-defeating, in the following way.
 If the objecter (who, as we can tell by inspecting the objection, is a believer in classical logic) were to abandon my defense on account of this objection, then they would once again be subject to the attack I am defending against.
 This is fine, as long as the objector has their own defense against the attack which meets their own standards.

+The objector can certainly reject the idea that there is something sufficiently necessary or useful about

 ### Conclusions